 Most applicants will be notified by the Graduate School around December 1st for Spring admission, and April 15th for Fall admission.

 Most courses are three credits, and there is a charge for tuition and fees per credit.
 Check this link for current information: Tuition / Fees

 8. How do I apply for a Teaching Assistantship, Research Assistantship or Fellowship/Scholarship?

 In order to be considered for a graduate assistantship (i.e., teaching, research or project) you should submit a cover letter and resume with your application, indicating that you want to be considered for one of these positions.
 If you are accepted into graduate school, you may also want to contact the faculty concentration coordinator to discuss your qualifications.
 You can also review the graduate assistantships listings in the Beacon, our weekly publication, which is available on our home page at: Publications.

 There are a limited number of scholarships and fellowships available from the Graduate School and the School.
 You should indicate in your personal statement that you wish to be considered for a scholarship or fellowship, as some need faculty endorsement.
-You can also check out Financial Aid > School of Education Scholarships.
+You can also check out Financial Aid > College of Education Scholarships.
 If you are interested in applying for a student loan, you can contact the Graduate Financial Aid Office at: 413 577-0555 or firstname.lastname@example.org.

 9. Where can I find a description of your course offerings?